 Work out a monthly budget weighing your income and expenses.
 Determine how much you can realistically afford for your car payment each month and know how much you currently pay.

 Review your car loan statement or coupon book for the contact phone number of your lender and your loan account number.
-Keep a notebook and pen handy to write down important information obtained during the call.
+Keep a and pen handy to write down important information obtained during the call.

 Notify your car loan lending institution and inform them of your difficulty to make payment.
 Request an extension of your payment due for the period of time you expect the financial difficulty to last.